-The Energy Policy Act of 2005 granted FERC the authority to review and approve mandatory reliability standards for the nation's bulk power system, which is generally defined as high voltage transmission lines (generally those at or above 100,000 volts, or 100 kV).
-As part of those reliability standards, FERC sets vegetation management standards for large interstate transmission facilities.
-The vegetation management standard, FAC-003-001, applies to facilities above 200kV plus certain other facilities determined to be critical to the reliability of the wholesale bulk-power system.
+The Energy Policy Act of 2005 granted FERC the authority to review and approve mandatory reliability standards for the nation's bulk power system, which is generally defined as large-scale transmission lines (generally those at or above 100,000 volts, or100 kV).
+As part of those reliability standards, FERC sets vegetation management standards for large interstate transmission facilities, plus certain other facilities determined to be critical to the reliability of the wholesale bulk-power system.